Benevolent Fund, Textiles

 The main aims and objectives are to encourage excellence in all spheres of the United Kingdom woven textile industry by identifying, supporting and nurturing exceptional students training for and young talent working within the industry, supporting centres of excellence in textile education and recognising and working with those who have made the most significant contribution to the industry.

-The Textile Committee includes members of the Court and Livery with wide textile experience and recommends grants, scholarships and awards which are presented at an annual Awards Ceremony by distinguished people.
-Presenters have included Her Royal Highness the Princess Royal, the Lord Mayor and the Chairmen of leading textile companies.
+The Textile Committee includes members of the Court and Livery with wide textile experience and recommends grants, scholarships and awards which are presented at an annual Awards Ceremony.

 The Company Silver Medal

-This is awarded to an individual or sometimes to two people, who it is felt have made an outstanding contribution to the weaving industry either in the field of technology, management, education, or in the craft of weaving.
+This is awarded to an individual who it is felt has made an outstanding contribution to the weaving industry either in the field of technology, management, education, or in the craft of weaving.

 - Falmouth University